jcm4th/DemoBlog/index.md

-# This is the title
+---
+layout: default-layout.njk
+title: About the site
+---

 We can write *Bold Text* or _italic_ text or `code`